roll-w/CSL2-StationNaming/README.md

 ## Planned Features

 - Allow setting the naming format for different name sources.
+- Allow naming vehicle to contain its owner, route, or depot name.
 - Allow adding a sequential number to the names.
 E.g., Station 1, Station 2...

 ## Support